bonrita/brt_trans/README.md

 # Translate drupal 8 content
 This module translates content entities to a desired language e.g from English to Germany.
-It just wraps the code found at packagist into a drupal compatible module.

-To use it you will need to add the package below:

-composer require statickidz/php-google-translate-free

-All credit goes to the developer that created the above package.

 Note:
 This module was meant for quick tests when working with multiple languages.